bmpaciotti/italian-language/README.md

 (remember the agreement of the past participle with verbs with *essere)*.

--   *Lucia non è voluta partire ieri.* Lucia did not want to leave
-    > yesterday (and she didn't).
+-   *Lucia non è voluta partire ieri.* Lucia did not want to leave yesterday (and she didn't).

-    > *Franco è dovuto partire ieri.* Franco had to leave yesterday.
+- *Franco è dovuto partire ieri.* Franco had to leave yesterday.

-    > *Io non sono potuta partire perché ho perso il treno.* I was not
-    > able to leave because I missed my train.
+- *Io non sono potuta partire perché ho perso il treno.* I was not able to leave because I missed my train.

 And, with an intransitive verb that takes *avere*:

--   *Marco ha voluto cenare presto.* Marco wanted to have dinner early
-    > (and he did).
+-  *Marco ha voluto cenare presto.* Marco wanted to have dinner early (and he did).

-    > *Avremmo dovuto cenare prima.* We should have had dinner earlier.
+     - *Avremmo dovuto cenare prima.* We should have had dinner earlier.

-    > *Non abbiamo potuto cenare prima.* We were not able to have dinner
+    -*Non abbiamo potuto cenare prima.* We were not able to have dinner earlier.
-    > earlier.

 Remember your ground rules for determining [the right auxiliary](https://www.thoughtco.com/choosing-auxiliary-verbs-2011693) for your main verb; sometimes it is a case-by-case choice, depending on the use of the verb at that moment.

--   *Ho dovuto vestire i bambini.* I had to dress the children
+-   *Ho dovuto vestire i bambini.* I had to dress the children(transitive, *avere*).
-    > (transitive, *avere*).

-    > *Mi sono dovuta vestire.* I had to get dressed (reflexive,
+    - *Mi sono dovuta vestire.* I had to get dressed (reflexive,*essere*).
-    > *essere*).

 Or, for example, with the verb *crescere* (to grow or grow up), which can be intransitive or intransitive:

--   *Avresti voluto crescere i tuoi figli in campagna.* You would have
-    > liked to have raised your children in the country (transitive,
+-   *Avresti voluto crescere i tuoi figli in campagna.* You would have liked to have raised your children in the country (transitive, *avere*).
-    > *avere*).

-    > *Saresti dovuta crescere in campagna.* You should have grown up in
-    > the country (intransitive, essere).
+    -*Saresti dovuta crescere in campagna.* You should have grown up in the country (intransitive, essere).

 ## The Odd Auxiliary